escottgoodwin/lango-trans-de/README.md

 Adjusting the number of clusters in this way relies on an assumption that, as the number of articles increases, there will likely be a larger number of user interests represented in the history, or that a user's interests are more 'fine grained' within a given broad topic.
 Getting the number of 'interests' and 'granularity' right will improve the quality of recommendations.

+USING A CUSTOM CORPUS

+You can use a custom corpus

 **KEY ADVANTAGES**

 **1. No user interaction required.**